Substance Abuse and Drug Testing Policy

 - An examination or test, as provided by this Policy, which shows evidence of use of a prohibited substance or which shows evidence of an adulterated or manipulated specimen.

 - A WWE Talent, who tests positive for a prohibited substance under the Policy and is penalized in accordance with Section 15A of this Policy, shall be subject to mandatory unannounced follow-up testing as prescribed by and administered by the PA for a 12 month period following the positive test that resulted in this follow-up testing.
+In addition, any WWE Talent, who has participated in a drug rehabilitation program as a result of the Policy, must also undergo mandatory unannounced follow-up testing as set forth herein for the remainder of his/her contractual relationship with WWE.
 WWE may require WWE Talent to submit to a test or tests that include, without limitation, urine, blood, saliva and/or hair, as part of this follow-up testing program.
 Mandatory unannounced follow-up testing need not be based on reasonable suspicion or random testing circumstances.
 Follow-up testing is in addition to any other testing being conducted pursuant to the terms of this Policy.

 9. COLLECTION AND TRANSPORT OF SPECIMEN(S)